Loopholes in Facebook’s ‘paid for by’ label shows just how flimsy its political ad archive is

 Enforcement will never be perfect — but that doesn’t let Facebook off the hook for giving users the bare minimum information about who is paying for political ads in the first place.

-I’ve written previously that I have found Facebook’s ad archive lacking in terms of the tools it gives users to explore the archive and link activity between entities.
-One way Facebook could limit the activity of bad actors trying to exploit this “paid for” loophole is by giving users and researchers more information about political ads, making it easier to spot something fishy.
+I’ve written previously that Facebook’s ad archive is lacking in terms of the tools it gives users to explore the archive and link activity between entities.
+One way Facebook could limit the activity of bad actors trying to exploit this “paid for by” loophole is by giving users and researchers more information about political ads, making it easier to spot something fishy.

-Damon McCoy, an assistant professor of computer science and engineering at New York University who has studied Facebook, Twitter, and Google’s new ad archives, has told VentureBeat previously that he thinks Facebook should take a page from Google.
+Damon McCoy, an assistant professor of computer science and engineering at New York University who has studied Facebook, Twitter, and Google’s new ad archives, told VentureBeat previously that he thinks Facebook should take a page from Google.

-Google, in its political ad archive, lists the advertiser’s Employer Identification Number (EIN), or Federal Election Candidate (FEC) number.
-If it’s an FEC number, google then links to that organization’s page on the FEC website.
-On the FECs website, users can see who gave money to a PAC or political organization.
-Currently, an EIN or FEC number isn’t information Facebook asks for when verifying political advertisers.
+Google, in its political ad archive, lists the advertiser’s Employer Identification Number (EIN) or Federal Election Candidate (FEC) number.
+If it’s an FEC number, Google then links to that organization’s page on the FEC website.
+On the FEC website, users can see who gave money to a PAC or political organization.
+Facebook doesn‘t currently ask for an EIN or FEC number when verifying political advertisers.

-But these numbers make it easier for users to get additional information about the organization paying for an ad and to see if it matches the name of the organization purportedly paying for the ad.
+But these numbers make it easier for users to get additional information about the organization in question and allow them to see if the number matches the name of the organization purportedly paying for the ad.
 Presumably, this would also make it easier for Facebook’s systems to catch discrepancies between the approved advertiser and the “paid for by” label.

-Now, this would also be more difficult for Facebook to implement, as the company includes issue ads in its archives — ads that take a stance on a political topic but don’t explicitly support a candidate.
+This would also be more difficult for Facebook to implement, as the company includes issue ads in its archives — ads that take a stance on a political topic but don’t explicitly support a candidate.
 Ads bought by private companies often fall into this category.
 Google currently does not include issue ads in its archives.

 It’s also worth noting that Facebook isn’t the only company letting political advertisers fill out the “paid for by” label by themselves.
 Twitter also lets advertisers do this; however, the company has thousands fewer political advertisers than Facebook, so it’s easier to catch deceptive activity.
-A Twitter spokesperson told VentureBeat that the company does monitor vetted political advertisers to ensure they don’t change the “paid for” label to something deceptive.
+A Twitter spokesperson told VentureBeat that the company does monitor vetted political advertisers to ensure they don’t change the “paid for by” label to something deceptive.

 Other ways Facebook could make it easier for users and researchers to dig into who is paying for political ads: Make the “paid for” label a linkable page so the user can see all of the ads purportedly paid for by the same organization.
-Or, Facebook could allow the user to segment their searches within the political ad archive based on the “paid for by” label to see if a certain group is funding an unusual spectrum of ads.
+Or Facebook could allow the user to segment their searches within the political ad archive based on the “paid for by” label to see if a certain group is funding an unusual spectrum of ads.

 Facebook also needs to add more reporting tools — currently, there’s no way for the average user to report a “paid for by” label that they think is suspicious.